McPoozle/dnd-notes/content/Venix/Guilds/Adventure Guild Quest Board.md

 - People requested: 5-9
 - Urgency: Medium
 - Details: Strange events have been reported at the abandoned dye workshop to the southeast of the city.
 Reports mention strange lights, unnerving sounds, and the building shaking.
 Identify what is occurring, and if it is judged to be a threat, eliminate it
+	- Empty warehouse; faint footprints going from door to a central stone basin.
+Upon filling the basin with water, it continues to fill and turns into a portal to [[The Foglands]], with small, gaunt humanoid creatures coming out covered in tattered finery and an undead racoon fur cloak.
+They bit us (fangs) as we fought and could turn invisible.
+We broke the basin and killed the creatures.
 - **Reward**: 625 GP ea.

 ###### Quest: Cave Investigation